piyushahuja/piyushahuja.github.io/about.md

 <!--
 <img class='inset right' src='/1.jpg' title='Piyush Ahuja' width='200px'  />
 -->
-I was born and brought up in Chandigarh, India, and have been educated at IIT Delhi and University of Oxford.
+I was born and brought up in Chandigarh, India and have been educated at IIT Delhi and University of Oxford.

-I am 27.